GeXiaoguo/DotFSM/readme.md

 Terminated --> Assigned : Assign
 ```

-**DotFSM allows you to define `Finite State Machines` as a collection of state transitions.** For example, the above state machine can be defined like below
+**DotFSM allows defining `Finite State Machines` as a collection of state transitions.** For example, the above state machine can be defined like below
 ```
 new DotFSM<State, Trigger>(new Transition<State, Trigger>[]
 {